seanjmartin/ibkr-mcp-server/ibkr_mcp_server/documentation/tools/get_market_data.md

 ### "Could not qualify contract" for international symbol
 • Symbol may not be available in paper trading account
 • Check spelling and format - some symbols are numeric (7203, 005930)
-• Use resolve_international_symbol to find correct exchange
+• Use resolve_symbol to find correct exchange
 • Some exotic stocks may require live trading account access

 ### "Zero prices returned" (All price fields show 0.0)